 The Desert Grace lodge, Namibia

-It took us a bit of time to find the Desert Grace Lodge.
+It took us a bit of time to find the Desert Grace Lodge in Namibia.
 Google Maps' location of it was not much help.
 Nor, in the end, were the GPS coordinates which I'd looked up on the lodge's own website, but which weren't recognized by our vehicle's navigation system.

 Having driven north from Sesriem up the C19 for about an hour, after our earlier visit that day to Sossusvlei, we eventually decided to turn into the Agama River Camp and ask for directions.
 '2 or 3 kilometres further north on the C19 from here', said the helpful receptionist.
 'Look for the sign board saying 'Gondwana''.

-On arrival we were greeted with a very welcome cool wet towel and an iced drink.
+On arrival at the lodge we were greeted with a very welcome cool wet towel and an iced drink.
 A porter took our luggage to the room, and we were shown around.

 To either side, the roughly 2 dozen bungalows stretch out in a long line into the distance in each direction.
 No room is stuck behind any other - each accommodation has an unencumbered view of the surroundings from its private patio.